 was ordained to the Christian ministry in 1973 at Abyssinian Baptist Church of New York City where he served on the pastoral staff from 1972-1976.
 He served as the pastor of St. Paul Baptist Church of Montclair, New Jersey from 1976-1986.
 From 1987-2011, Dr. McMickle served as the Senior Pastor of Antioch Baptist Church in Cleveland, Ohio.
-In addition, Dr. McMickle has served on the adjunct faculty at Princeton

-Theological Seminary, New BrunswickTheological Seminary and New YorkTheological Seminary.
+In addition, Dr. McMickle has served on the adjunct faculty at Princeton Theological Seminary, New Brunswick Theological Seminary and New York Theological Seminary.
 Currently, he serves as the President of Colgate Rochester Crozer Divinity School.

-American Baptist Churches USA Office of the General Secretary
+American Baptist Churches USA A. Roy Medley, General Secretary

 P.O.
-Box 851 Valley Forge, PA 19482-0851 Phone: 800.ABC.3USA www.abc-usa.org
+Box 851, Valley Forge Pennsylvania 19482-0851 Phone: 800.ABC.3USA www.abc-usa.org